trychlos/pwix-plus-button/README.md

     A ReactiveVar.

-    If provided, then the button will be enabled (resp. disabled) depending of the ReactiveVar evaluates as truthy (resp. falsy).
+    If provided, then the button will be enabled (resp. disabled) if the ReactiveVar evaluates as truthy (resp. falsy).

     When not provided, the button is enabled.